 Arboriculture

-Mark Laurence is an expereinced arborist and can offer tree consultancy, separately or in conjunction with landscape and garden design services; this gives a whole site assessment of your garden or project.
-For commercial sites, assessing the existing tree stock with surveys to BS 5837:2012 is the starting point for all planning applications.
+Mark Laurence is an experienced, ISA certified arborist, specialising in trees in the Middle East, GCC region.
+For commercial/development sites, assessing the existing tree stock with surveys to BS 5837:2012 is the starting point for all planning requirements.

 Understanding what a tree needs, its condition, vigour, flaws and weaknesses is essential to making the right decisions when assessing health.
-I have a particular passion for working with the care of mature/veteran/ancient trees and always view a tree not just as a physical entity, but as a phytobiome - the centre point of a micro-biome.
+I view a tree not just as a physical entity, but as a holobiont - the centre point of a microbiome, upon which many forms of life depend.
 Gone are the days when decay or fungi are automatically assumed bad, as they are a natural part of a tree's cycle and essential part of the ecosystem.

 Surveying of Trees